Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +--------+-------------+--------------------------------------------------------------------------+

 .. note::
-    Fields 2 and 8 differ from NMEA0183 standard for RMC output
+    Fields 2 and 8 differ from NMEA0183 standard for RMC output.
+Fields 10 and 11 are left blank in current Maritime INS output.

 3.1.2.
 GGA: Global Positioning System Fix Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^